School trips – The ultimate teacher guide

 Stratford-upon-Avon Butterfly Farm

-A visit to Stratford-upon-Avon Butterfly Farm offers an excellent opportunity for children of all ages and abilities to become jungle explorers and learn about rainforest environments, as well as the life cycle of a butterfly, and the ancient Maya.
+A visit to Stratford-upon-Avon Butterfly Farm offers an excellent opportunity for children of all ages and abilities to become jungle explorers and learn about rainforest environments.
+They can also learn about the life cycle of a butterfly, and Mayans KS2 topics.

 KS1 and 2 curriculum subjects are covered, with all tours tailored to meet your group’s needs.